thuliteio/doks/.github/ISSUE_TEMPLATE/bug-report---.md

 ### Environment

-Paste the information here as shown by `hyas info`
+Paste the information here as shown by `npm run check`